 This is the most important module within the pictorial cycle, the main object of worship for the local community together with the statues.
 The module contains a sequence of gigantic deities sitting on a throne with two attendants in a mirror-image position standing at his/her side.
 The 5 cosmic Buddhas depicted in a recurring sequence surround the deity and his/her attendants.
 Luckily the attributes that describe the Bodhisattvas and the positions of the hands of the Buddhas are all present, given very little to interpretation.

 This module contains mostly groups of deities but unfortunately it is impossible to deduce the sequence of the missing ones.
-After a long photographic research on the Himalaya the remaining 17 deities of Thupchen were found in a temple in Tibet.
-If HH Sakya Trizin, head of the Shakya sect will confirm the discovery he will then choose the missing deities from the same sequence of deities found in Tibet.
+After a long photographic research on the Himalaya the remaining 17 deities of Thupchen were found in Gyantse Kumbum in Tibet.
+H.H.
+Sakya Trichen, former head of the Shakya sect confirmed the discovery and he then chose the missing deities from the same sequence of deities found in Tibet.

 Let's underline that even though it is possible to guess what was painted in most cases, it is impossible to know how was actually painted.
 To be clearer, by knowing that below a Bodhisattva there was a throne it is impossible to know the shape of the leaves of the lotus or which alternation of colours were chosen.
 Or which patterns were decorating the throne, if any.
 While organising the reconstruction of the missing areas of the pictorial cycle, it became clear that suppositions of what could have been painted would have lead to personal interpretations.